KalpanaMinote/demo_1/README.md

 # demo_1
 This is my first repository
 <br>
-Author name - Kalpana Minote
+Author name - Kalpana (This is my personal id )